rng-guy/NFSMWBartender/APPENDIX.md

 Regarding **strategy requests** (`BartenderSettings\Advanced\Strategies.ini`):

-* Setting low player-speed thresholds for HeavyStrategy 3 spawns fixes the vanilla issue of them attempting to flee the pursuit instantly without trying to ram you.
-This is because the vanilla game forces HeavyStrategy 3 spawns to flee if your speed drops below the value of the `CollapseSpeed` VltEd parameter at any point.
-At higher Heat levels, this often happens before they can even reach you because of higher "CollapseSpeed" values and far more aggressive cops.
+* Defining low racer-speed thresholds for HeavyStrategy 3 spawns fixes the vanilla issue of them attempting to flee the pursuit instantly without trying to ram anything.
+This is because the vanilla game forces HeavyStrategy 3 spawns to flee if the racer's speed drops below the `CollapseSpeed` VltEd parameter at any point.
+At higher Heat levels, this can lead to many passive spawns because of higher `CollapseSpeed` values and far more aggressive cops.

 * LeaderStrategy Cross and / or his henchmen only become aggressive at Heat levels for which you define valid aggro-delay values.
 Henchmen, however, always become aggressive when Cross leaves.